violetguos/rouletteProject/README.md

 # rouletteProject

-A roulette game built using Lego blocks, Lego controller, Alter FPGA
+A roulette game built using Lego blocks, Lego controller, Altera FPGA

   - It deslays the rules
   - Let the user input the bet from keyboard